quynhnguyen141299-hub/cpp20-option-pricer/README.md

 Also, this app deliver fast pricing for FX options and their real-time Greeks using variance reduction techniques (SOBOL QMC + Antithetic Variates + Control Variates + Combined (A+CV)); when you cannot simulate a million MC paths every time, which costs memory and run-time.

+NOTE:
+SpreadSignal
+Keeps a std::deque of the last 100 spread observations (configurable via lookback) On each tick: score = (avg - current_spread) / avg, clamped to [-1, +1]
+So it's a simple arithmetic mean of the last 100 ticks — not EWMA, not time-bucketed

+MomentumSignal
+Keeps a std::deque of the last 50 mid-prices
+Computes return = (latest_mid - oldest_mid) / oldest_mid
+Normalizes by dividing by 0.01 (assumes daily returns rarely exceed 1%), clamped to [-1, +1]

+CompositeSignal
+Weighted average of any mix of signals via std::function type erasure

+Normalizes by total absolute weight, clamped to [-1, +1]
 ---

 ## What it does